-Otedola is a distinguished alumni of the great Ife, the Obafemi Awolowo University, (OAU) formerly known as the University of Ife.
+Otedola is a distinguished alumnus of the great Ife, the Obafemi Awolowo University, (OAU) formerly known as the University of Ife.

 His educational stint gulped the bulk of his life from 1980 to 1985.

 Business, Wealth, and Fame

-After graduating from Ife as the school is fondly called, Otedola minded the family’s printing press business for some time before deciding to switch into the lucrative lane of oil business.
+After graduating from Ife as the school is fondly called, Otedola minded the family’s printing press business for some time before deciding to switch into the lucrative lane of the oil business.

-One detailed peep into the great potentials of the oil retail market in 2003 prompted Otedola to delve in with both hands and feets.
+One detailed peep into the great potentials of the oil retail market in 2003 prompted Otedola to delve in with both hands and feet.

 ALSO READ: Tony Elumelu Biography

-That would later translate to the setting up of Zenon Oil, a company that deals on the importation and marketing of petroleum products.
+That would later translate to the setting up of Zenon Oil, a company that deals with the importation and marketing of petroleum products.

 The company flourish like the palm through the seasons and subsequently he was healthy enough in the purse to inject 15 billion into the Nigerian downstream sector and acquired oil storage estates for his company in the Apapa area of Lagos.

 In 2005, his company became a major playmaker in the Nigerian oil distribution sector.

 Major industries in the country had to hinge on his Zenon Oil for petroleum products supply.

 As Zenon at the time won’t slack in booming, in 2007 he became even healthier enough in the purse to become a major shareholder in African Petroleum, one of the largest oil distribution companies in Africa back then.